s00500/ESPUI/README.md

 #### Manual way (mainly for development)

-To do this download and install me-no-devs wonderful [ESP32 sketch data uploader](https://github.com/me-no-dev/arduino-esp32fs-plugin)
+To do this download and install me-no-devs wonderful [ESP32 sketch data uploader](https://github.com/me-no-dev/arduino-esp32fs-plugin) or for ESP8266 [ESP8266 sketch data uploader](https://github.com/esp8266/arduino-esp8266fs-plugin)

-Then open the **gui** example sketch and select "ESP32 Upload Sketch Data" from the Tools menu.
+Then open the **gui** example sketch and select "Upload Sketch Data" from the Tools menu for your processor.
 Now you are set to go and use any code you want to with this library

 ## User interface Elements